-The other states that have passed voter restriction laws are: Alabama, Arkansas, Idaho, Indiana, Iowa, Kansas, Kentucky, Montana, Oklahoma, Utah and Wyoming.
-But there are plenty of others that have at least intro’d bills to make it more difficult for people to vote.
+The other states that have passed voter restrictions: Alabama, Arkansas, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Montana, Nevada, New Hampshire, New York, Oklahoma, Utah, and Wyoming.
+But there are plenty of others trying to make it more difficult for people to vote.

 Lawmakers in a number of states (red and blue) have tried or are trying to pass their own laws.
-Worth noting that not every bill that’s intro’d will be voted on or signed into law.
+Worth noting that not every effort will be voted on or signed into law.

 Another state that’s making moves: Michigan.
-State legislators have introduced at least 39 bills that would do things like limit the use of ballot drop boxes, add new photo ID requirements, and ban prepaid postage for absentee ballots.
-While Gov. Gretchen Whitmer (D) could veto the bill, GOP lawmakers could potentially use a so-called loophole to get the final say.
+State legislators have introduced at least 39 bills that would do things like: limit the use of ballot drop boxes.
+Add new photo ID requirements.
+And ban prepaid postage for absentee ballots.
+Some efforts have cleared the state legislature.
+But Gov. Gretchen Whitmer (D) has been using her veto power to stop several bills from becoming law.
+Plot twist: GOP lawmakers could potentially use a so-called loophole to get the final say.

-In response to the flurry of legislation, Democrats have focused on doing the complete opposite of Republicans and are aiming to pass laws that make it easier to vote.
-According to the Brennan Center for Justice, 14 states have enacted this type of legislation.
+In response to the flurry of legislation, many Democrats have focused on doing the complete opposite of Republicans and are aiming to pass laws that make it easier to vote.
+According to the Brennan Center for Justice, 25 states have enacted this type of legislation.
 Some of the highlights:

 Virginia and New York made voter registration easier for young voters.